mikebharris/CLAMS/README.md

 # CLAMS

-CLAMS => "BAMS in the Cloud"
+_CLAMS => "BAMS in the Cloud"_

-A personal learning project using a connection to a legacy event management system as a way of illustrating serverless architectures using Go and Terraform and AWS.
+A personal learning project using a connection to a legacy event management system as a way of illustrating serverless architectures using Go, Python, Fabric and Terraform.
+CLAMS so far employs the following AWS services:

+* API Gateway
+* DynamoDB
+* Lambda
+* S3
+* SQS

+## Architecture

 ![The architecture of CLAMS](CLAMS-architecture.png)

+## Using CLAMS

 To use CLAMS, get the API Gateway endpoint via AWS Console; it's also displayed as the output of the deployment script (see below).
+There is an [example Postman collection](CLAMS.postman_collection.json) that you can use.
+The endpoints provided are:

+* /clams/attendees - fetch a list of all attendees
+* /clams/attendee/5F7BCD - get a specific attendee's details (the code is for the example attendee defined in [](terraform/modules/dynamo/items.tf))
+* /clams/report - fetch some statistics about the event

+To upload data to CLAMS from BAMS, please see the [Uploader utility's README](uploader/README.md) and the BAMS Documentation for the [Home Screen](https://github.com/mikebharris/BAMS#home-screen)'s [Upload to CLAMS functionality](https://github.com/mikebharris/BAMS#upload-to-clams-functionality) .

 # Running Tests